Invulu/organic-widgets/README.txt

 A: The Organic Builder Widgets plugin requires PHP 5.3.29 or higher, as do many plugins with advanced functionality.
 Your PHP version can be updated by contacting your hosting provider.
 We would recommend doing this regardless of whether you use the plugin, as WordPress may begin requiring PHP 7 as a minimum requirement soon.

+= Q: Are Organic Builder Widgets compatible with the WordPress 5 block editor? =

+A: Yes.
+However, builder widgets are primarily added within the WordPress Customizer.
+As a result, the plugin is agnostic of the WordPress editor.
+So, builder widgets can be used with either the classic or Gutenberg editors.
+Additionally, the plugin includes the "Widget Area" block for use with the WordPress 5 (Gutenberg) block editor.
+Meaning, builder widgets can be added along side blocks on any page or post.

 == Screenshots ==

 1. The Organic StartUp Theme using widgets for the various content sections on the home page.
 2. The Organic Content Slideshow widget.
-3. The Organic Hero widget within the WordPress customizer.
+3. The Organic Hero widget within the WordPress Customizer.
-4. The default WordPress image widget within the customizer.
+4. The default WordPress image widget within the Customizer.
-5. A list of some of the custom widgets included as seen within the customizer.
+5. A list of some of the custom widgets included as seen within the Customizer.

 == Changelog ==

+= 1.4 =
+* Improved JS for displaying Customizer button when page template is applied
+* Updated intro page announcing Builder Widgets Pro
+* Updated README with additional information and FAQs
+* Updated translation string and files

+= 1.3.17 =
+* Added fallback JS for displaying Customizer button when page template is applied
+* Updated thumbnail sizes for Blog Widget to reduce size and load time

 = 1.3.16 =
 * More performance updates for repeatable field JS